 Frank Lloyd Wright

 As part of its mission, the Archives provides facilities for the retention, preservation, and research use of its collections.
 The department serves as a research center for the study of the College's history, and for the investigation of select topics of regional, national or international significance.
-Collections are made available, College and donor restrictions permitting, to members of the College community, as well as undergraduate and graduate students, scholars, and serious researchers from the general public.
+Collections are made available, College and donor restrictions permitting, to members of the College community, as well as undergraduate and graduate students, scholars, and the general public.

 General collecting guidelines

-In general, the department collects in areas that:
+The department collects in areas that: